mxclarke/repo-red/Campus/README.md

 An automated test suite (JUnit) is under development as mxc.demo.campus.CampusTestSuite.

-The test suite includes integration tests (Selenium Web Driver).
+The test suite includes some unit tests and integration tests (Selenium Web Driver).
 In particular, these assess the security concerns of the application.

+The Selenium tests work with Firefox.
+Other browsers are available, but it is necessary to download bridging drivers for these.
+I have implemented the same tests for Chrome, and these can be found in the ChromeIntegrationTestSuite.
+You will need to [set things up](https://sites.google.com/a/chromium.org/chromedriver/getting-started) on your own machine if you wish to run ChromeIntegrationTestSuite.

 Further tests will be added, in particular unit tests for the service layer.